-Property Name Description testsuite.
+Property Name Description

+testsuite.
 The classname of the current test.
-The value of the property testsuite.test.name is also test.class set to the classname of the current test. test.Class The eleganists of the compant took testsuite.
-The classpath of the current test. test. classpath
+The value of the property testsuite.test.name is also

+set to the classname of the current test.

+test.class

+The classpath of the current test.

+testsuite.

+test.

+classpath

 Listing 8: Example of javaTestsuite task invocation